Caledon State Park

 Camping

 The park's six sites are accessible only during daylight hours.
-Guests must access the sites by kayak, canoe or other non-motorized boat or by hiking or biking on established park trails three miles from the visitor center.
+Guests must access the sites by kayak, canoe or other non-motorized boat or by hiking or bicycling on established park trails three miles from the visitor center.
 Reservations are required and can be made by calling 800-933-7275.
 Camping fees.

 The paddle-in campground, which is part of the Captain John Smith Chesapeake National Historic Trail, is at Jones Pond on the Potomac River: latitude 38.363867, longitude -77.142567.